clinical-genomics-uppsala/PrecMed1/docs/lab4.md

     * MAX_AF field in the VEP annotation can be used to determine the maximum observed frequency in the global population.

 ---

+## Extra CNV questions
+!!! question
+    :question:
+    Consider a hypothetical case were one chromosome has two copies according to the log2 ratio plot at the same time as there is a clear separation in the VAF-signal plot (all SNPs far away from 50% in allele frequency).
+What has happened to the chromosome in this tumor to explain these data?

+!!! question
+    :question:
+    Consider another hypothetical case were the chromosome with log2 ratio of 0 has a clear separation in the VAF-signal plot while there are chromosomes with both higher and lower log2 ratios that have no VAF-signal.
+What has happened to the genome in this tumor to explain these data?